How to Copy an Oracle Table Between Two Databases: Step-by-Step Guide

 Connection from Oracle DB that is inside Docker container to an external database

-In this tutorial, we will use Docker image as a local Oracle database and connect from inside Docker container to an external database using HAProxy tool.
+In this tutorial, we will use Docker image as a local Oracle database.
+Next, we will connect from Docker container to an external database using HAProxy tool.

 Create a database link

-The first step is to create a local link on your local database that will connect you to the external one.
+The first step is to create a local link on your local database.
+Next we will use it to connect to an external one.

 database link is a schema object in one database that enables you to access objects on another database.